developmentseed/eoapi-k8s/README.md

 If you don't have a k8s cluster set up on AWS or GCP then follow an IAC guide below that is relevant to you:

-> &#9432; The helm chart in this repo assumes your cluster has a few third-party addons and controllers installed.
+> &#9432; The helm chart in this repo assumes your cluster has a few third-party add-ons and controllers installed.
 So
 > it's in your best interest to read through the IAC guides to make sure your cluster has those defaults set up

 * [AWS EKS Cluster IAC Setup](./docs/aws-eks.md)